gholme4/good_rest/README.md

 Good REST is a WordPress plugin designed to open add REST API functionality to WordPress installations.
 This plugin is only intended to allow remote requests and not local routing.
 Features include:

   - Developer defined routes similar to Slim framework format
-  - User enabled built-in routes from registerd post types
+  - User enabled built-in routes from registered post types
   - API key authentication
   - Dashboard page for managing plugin settings